Symbiomatrix/faeswamp-for-webui/README.md

 ### What models?

+BATTERIES NOT INCLUDED.
 Find them yourself.
 Consider it gatekeeping.

 ### DISCLAIMER